patojoke/get5/Installing-a-new-server.md

 The initial CSGO installation requires ~15GB so make sure you select a location with enough free storage.

-The installation folder may be moved around (e.g. if you run out of storage) and may also be renamed.
+The installation folder may be copied or moved (renamed), the root folder name is not relevant.
+This can be used to create new installations, solve out-of-space issues, ...